surfer-rfid/surfer-rfid.github.io/index.md

 higher-level computing element such as a microcontroller unit (MCU).

-For example, while S.U.R.F.E.R. has special circuitry to help it operate as a UHF RFID reader, it could just as easily operate as a utility montoring hub or a radio control in the 860-960MHz range with new MCU and FPGA flash images.
+For example, while S.U.R.F.E.R. has special circuitry to help it operate as a UHF RFID reader, it could just as easily operate as a utility monitoring hub, or a radio control in the 860-960MHz range with new MCU and FPGA flash images.

 Software-defined systems are advantageous over systems comprised of hardened ASICs in terms of flexibility, and often in terms of economic considerations.